-The purpose of this Chapter is to ensure that the father of each Lummi child or child residing on the Lummi Indian Reservation is identified and paternity established in order to protect the best interest of all children regarding such matters as enrollment, customs and traditions of the tribe, survivorship and inheritance, health, support, and social security benefits.
+The purpose of this Chapter is to ensure that the parents of each Lummi child or child residing on the Lummi Indian Reservation are identified and parentage established in order to protect the best interest of all children regarding such matters as enrollment, customs and traditions of the tribe, survivorship and inheritance, health, support, and social security benefits.
 The question whether a person meets the requirements for enrollment as a Lummi tribal member is separately addressed in Title 34 of the Lummi Code of Laws.

-11.05.015 Presumption of Paternity
+11.05.015 Presumption of Parentage

-A man is presumed to be the natural father of a child if
+A person is presumed to be a natural parent of a child if

-- (a) He and the natural mother were married at the time of the child's birth or if the child was born within three hundred (300) days after the marriage was terminated; - (b) With the man's consent, he is named as the child's father on the child's birth certificate; or - (c) A genetic test shows a statistical probability, of at least 99.9%, that the alleged father is the biological father.
+(a) That person and the natural mother were married at the time of the child's birth or if the child was born within three hundred (300) days after the marriage was terminated;

+(b) With that person's consent, he or she is named as the child's parent on the child's birth certificate; or

+(c) A genetic test shows a statistical probability, of at least 99.9%, that the alleged parent is a biological parent.